- To disable Recall on Windows 11, open Settings > Privacy & security > Recall & snapshots and turn off the “Save snapshots” toggle switch.

 Click the OK button.

-FAQs about Windows Recall
+FAQs about disabling Recall on Windows 11

 If you still have questions about the Windows Recall, the following FAQs will help clarify the most common questions and provide answers to assist you in understanding and managing the feature.